 We've all been doing things like this for a long time, and have experience running games, and training you to be better in the field.

-Steven is a WO1 currently learning how to fly Chinooks for the US Army.
+Steven is a WO1 flying Chinooks for the US Army Reserve.
 He was formerly a US Army Combat Engineer NCO, specializing in mines and IEDs.
 He deployed to Afghanistan in 2012-13, performing route clearance missions – much of it dismounted, and at night.
 He is a staff member and Instructor with One Shepherd as the S6 (communications officer), and has been playing airsoft since 2004.
 Steven played both sides of the fence at East Wind, serving in variable roles as needed, from NATO's 1SGT, to the EastBloc Commander.
 He was a prime participant in building or repairing Eastwind's equipment, tents, radios, trucks, and night vision.

-The other Steven is a human factors engineer and usability expert who is also a certified firearms instructor, and has been shooting, training, and playing airsoft since the 1980s.
-He was the exercise administrator at the last several East Wind events, and has held a number of key staff positions for the NATO side before that.
-He also makes maps such as those used at every East Wind event, has published videos on land navigation that have been viewed over a million times, and developed the secret squirrel patch.
+The other Steven is a human factors engineer and usability expert who is also a certified firearms instructor, and has been shooting, training, climbing mountains, and playing airsoft since the 1980s.
+He was the exercise administrator at the last several East Wind events, and has been an instructor and OPFOR leader for One Shepherd.
+He also makes maps such as those used at every East Wind event, has published videos on land navigation that have been viewed over a million times, and developed the original secret squirrel patch.

 Henry is an Aprrenctice pipefitter.
 He has attended East Wind on both the NATO and East Boc sides, working in varous leadership roles.
 He has been heavily involved in maintenance of East Wind vehicles and other equipment.
 Henry has been playing airsoft since 2009.